-As of the date of this deliverable, no publication or re-use of either retrospective and prospective datasets or predictive models is planned.
-Of course, datasets and models developed in the project will be stored in appropriate and secured places by the partners (see also Section 6) to ensure good scientific practice if they have been used for scientific publications.
+Datasets and models developed in the project will be stored in appropriate and secured places by the partners (see also Section 6) to ensure good scientific practice if they have been used for scientific publications.
 They will be versioned according to the scheme described in Section 4.1.4 and kept up to 10 years.
-If during the project it is decided to produce synthetic data and predictive models based on these, then licensing and re-usability rules will be defined and agreed on among the relevant partners, and the data management plan will be refined accordingly.
+If during the project it is decided to produce synthetic data and predictive models based on these, or publish prospective datasets, then licensing and re-usability rules will be defined and agreed on among the relevant partners, and the data management plan will be refined accordingly.